Why ASO is not SEO (but looks like it)

 <title> tag in HTML.

 _Optimization: _The app name needs to be descriptive enough and should preferably contain some branding.
-It is also highly recommended to include 2-3 of the app strongest and most important keywords.
+It is also highly recommended to include 2-3 of the app’s strongest and most important keywords.

 - The publisher name

-_Definition: _To publish an app on the store, it is required to have a publisher account which publishers can name like they want.
+_Definition: _To publish an app on the store, it is required to have a publisher account which publishers can name as they want.

-_Optimization: _Keywords from the publisher name are also taken into account by the algorithm.
+_Optimization: _Keywords from the publisher name is also taken into account by the algorithm.
 It might therefore be interesting to use a strong and relevant keyword here.

 - In-App Purchases

 _Definition: _Typically, when an app is free, it gives the possibility to buy some extra features through In-App Purchases (IAPs).
 Publishers also chose to use IAPs to enable their users to remove ads from their apps.

 _Optimization: _The names given to In-App Purchases are taken into account by the algorithm, but only if the search query matches the exact IAP name.
 If an IAP is called “big red cross”, users will need to type in “big red cross” for the app to appear 1st in the search results, and not “big cross red” for example.
 Here as well, it is interesting to use some relevant keywords not too technical.